Strong Poison: Title

 There's a pain in my heart, and I mean to lie down."

 Literary significance and criticism

 In their review of crime novels (1989 edition), the US writers Barzun and Taylor called the novel "highest among the masterpieces.
 It has the strongest possible element of suspense – curiosity and the feeling one shares with Wimsey for Harriet Vane.
 The clues, the enigma, the free-love question, and the order of telling could not be improved upon.
 As for the somber opening, with the judge's comments on how to make an omelet, it is sheer genius."
+In 1990, Strong Poison was placed 67th in The Top 100 Crime Novels of All Time, a ranking by the members (all crime writers) of the Crime Writers' Association in Britain.
+A similar ranking was made in 1995 by the Mystery Writers of America, putting this novel in 36th place.

 The effect of arsenic as described in the novel was accepted by the science of the time, but it is now believed that long-term consumption would in fact have caused many health problems.
+This is reflected in the 2013 Wimsey novel The Late Scholar.

 Adaptations

 The novel was adapted for a BBC television series in 1987 starring Edward Petherbridge as Lord Peter and Harriet Walter as Harriet Vane.

 It has been adapted for radio three times: